Shockwave Therapy for Treatment of Erectile Dysfunction in NYC

 What is the Safety Record of Shockwave Therapy for Treating Men Who Have Problems with Erections?

-Shockwave treatment of erectile dysfunction has a good safety record.
-It has been used worldwide for a few years now and thousands of men have been treated successfully for erectile dysfunction with shockwave.
+Shockwave treatment of erectile dysfunction has a very good safety record.
+It has been used worldwide for a few years now and thousands of men have been treated successfully for erectile dysfunction with low-intensity extracorporeal shock wave therapy.
 All treatments are associated with some risks.
-Relative to other treatment options, it appears that shockwave for ED is relatively safe with few long-term side effects.
-It has fewer side effects than medications or other treatment options for ED.
+Relative to other treatment options, it appears that shockwave for ED is relatively safe with no long-term side effects.

 How Does Shockwave Therapy for ED Work?